alugowski/fast_matrix_market/README.md

 * Ability to read just the header (useful for metadata collection).

-* Read and write Matrix Market header comments, including multiline comments.
+* Read and write Matrix Market header comments.

 * Read and write all symmetries: `general`, `symmetric`, `skew-symmetric`, `hermitian`.